Shigatse to Everest Base Camp: how far and distance, road condition, what to see along the way

 The Gawu La Pass is the last high pass you will head over on the way to Mount Everest, and once you are finished admiring the view, you will take the road down the other side, which is one of the most thrilling rides in Tibet.
 The road is noted for being one of the windiest roads in the region, switching back and forth down the mountainsides, with hairpin bends at each turn.

-Do Mediation at Rongbuk Monastery and Enjoy Vista of Mt.
+Do Meditation at Rongbuk Monastery and Enjoy Vista of Mt.
 Everest from Rongbuk

 Rongbuk Monastery is not just the closest monastery to Mount Everest, it is also the world’s highest monastery, at an elevation of 4,980 meters.
 Lying just a few kilometers from the Everest Base camp, the monastery was founded in 1902 as part of the Nyingma School of Tibetan Buddhism, and once housed hundreds of monks and nuns.